cdelavar/post-install-config/README.md

 <img src="https://imgur.com/ewDK4xR.png" height="80%" width="80%" alt="Supreme Admin Permissions"/>
 </p>
 <p>
-Check the boxes for each permission you'd like to grant to the role.
+<b>Check the boxes for each permission you'd like to grant to the role.
 Let's give the Supreme Admin all the permissions.
 Permissions types are organized by each tab: Tickets, Tasks, Knowledgebase.
 Click on each tab and grant the permissions.
-When finished adding permissions, click Add Role.
+When finished adding permissions, click Add Role.</b>
 </p>
 <br />